cavemaann/unofficial-activepieces-pieces/README.md

 ## Installing a piece in Activepieces

-Both pieces install from the npm registry onto any Activepieces instance.
+Both pieces should install from the npm registry onto any Activepieces instance (>0.82.0).

 **Before you start:**